Call for Proposals - ESW 2024 (Closed)

-The IEEE IAS Electrical Safety Committee is requesting proposals for original, previously unpublished technical papers and tutorials for presentation at the 2024 IEEE IAS Electrical Safety Workshop (ESW).
+The IEEE IAS Electrical Safety Committee will soon be requesting proposals for original, previously unpublished technical papers and tutorials for presentation at the 2025 IEEE IAS Electrical Safety Workshop (ESW).

 Submit Proposals Online